 Visit the CHADD Resource Directory to search by State to find ADHD professionals, local support groups, and other resources in your area.

-Find ADHD professionals in your area
+Find an ADHD therapist in your area

 Find LGBTQ-friendly therapists and treatment